lucashbatista/bikeshare/readme_findings.md

 The time that annual members use the service the most is between 12pm-6pm.
 During the time analysed at 4pm they had about 6k annual members using the service across the city of Chicago.
 Even though the volume of rides for casual members is a lot less, they had the highest number of people using the service at 3pm during the time analysed in this case.

+2. Why would casual riders buy Cyclistic annual memberships?

+FIND OUT THE USERS THAT USE THE SERVICE AT LEAST THREE TIMES A WEEK.
+WHAT IS THE MEMBERSHIP PRICE AND THE INDIVIDUAL RIDE PRICE?